-The government has passed legislation which will have a major impact on the filing and payment obligations of UK resident taxpayers who sell UK residential property from 6 April 2020.
+The Government has passed legislation which will have a major impact on the filing and payment obligations of UK resident taxpayers who sell UK residential property from 6 April 2020.
 This measure applies to individuals and trusts.
-The legislation applies to capital gains tax only and does not apply to UK resident companies (and from 6 April 2020, non-resident companies) which are subject to corporation tax on capital gains.
+The legislation applies to capital gains tax (CGT) only and does not apply to companies.

-This change was initially proposed in 2015 in order to reduce the time between a gain arising on a residential property sale and the tax being paid (in order to bring it closer to the position for other taxes).
-The April 2020 changes represent an extension of provisions which have applied to the disposal of UK property by non-resident persons from 6 April 2019.
+This change was initially proposed in 2015 in order to reduce the time between a gain arising on a residential property sale and the tax being paid.
+The April 2020 changes represent an extension of provisions which have applied to the disposal of UK property by non-resident persons from 6 April 2015.

 Disposals before 6 April 2020 (UK resident individuals and trusts)

 Currently, a UK resident individual or trust disposing of UK property that results in a taxable gain is required to report that gain on their annual UK self-assessment tax return.
 The deadline for reporting the gain and paying the tax due is the 31 January following the year of the disposal (if you are not within self-assessment you are be required to register by 6 October).

 Disposals from 6 April 2020 onwards (UK resident individuals and trusts)

-The vendor will be required to pay an estimate of the capital gains tax within 30 days of the completion date.
+The vendor will also be required to pay an estimate of the CGT 30 days from the completion date.
 This will be treated as a “payment on account” against their total income tax and CGT liability for that year when the annual self-assessment tax return is submitted.

 The individual or trust will, therefore, be required to estimate how much tax is payable.
 This will depend on several factors which could result in a refund/additional liability being due when the annual self-assessment return is submitted.
 If additional tax is due when the annual return is filed, then interest will be payable at the standard rates set by HMRC.

-Some common examples of where a return will not be required are:
+Some common examples of where a UK land return will not be required are:

-- Where the gain is covered by principal private residence relief for the duration of the taxpayer’s ownership
+- Where the gain is covered by principal private residence relief (‘PPR’) throughout the duration of the taxpayer’s ownership

 - If a loss arises on the sale of the property